-From stressful time-crunches to social situations that cause anxiety, there are so many things that can trigger anxiety, stress, depression, and all-out panic attacks.
-Here are a few things that can cause tension during this time of year:
+From stressful time crunches to social situations that cause anxiety, there are so many things that can trigger anxiety, stress, depression, and all-out panic attacks.
+Here are a few things that can cause tension during this time of year, and some quick tips, here are some ways you might help cope with stress during holiday seasons.

 This is a major stressor for just about everyone for several reasons.
 For one, the pressure to pick out just the right present is enough to make someone scream.
 Add to that the frustration of long lines, busy stores, pushy crowds, lack of parking, and sensory overstimulation, and you’ve created a recipe for disaster.